Fintech UI/UX design focuses on simplifying user experience while maintaining the highest standards of security for the web product.

-However, some financial terms like LTV calculator, prolongation, among others, are not replaceable.
-With such user experience, designers have come up with glossaries with definitions to enable users navigate different platforms with ease.
+However, some financial terms like LTV calculator, and prolongation, among others, are not replaceable.
+With such user experience, designers have come up with glossaries with definitions to enable users to navigate different platforms with ease.

 Comparison Between UI and UX Fintech Design

 UX and UI are two distinct design processes.
 UX involves mapping out the creation journey, while UI ensures the journey is fulfilling.
-Google docs link to the table.

-Mostly Asked Questions About Fintech UI UX Design
+Mostly Asked Questions About Fintech UI/UX Design

 What is Fintech UX Design?

-Is Fintech UI Design more Important than UX Design?
+Is Fintech UI Design More Important than UX Design?

-Both the UI UX designs in fintech products are important.
+Both the UI/UX designs in fintech products are important.
 They are both necessary in ensuring the expected user experience.
 To make it even more obvious, they both depend on each other for satisfying user experiences.

 Is the Fintech UX Design Saturated Niche?

 Both yes and no are correct answers, depending on the level of expertise.
 For entry-level designers, the answer is yes.
 But for experienced senior designers who can handle all processes, the niche is still green, and there is high demand for such.